 - (a) The State Auditor shall audit occupational licensing boards from time to time to ensure their proper operation.
-The books, records, and operations of each occupational licensing board shall be subject to the oversight of the State Auditor pursuant to Article 5A of Chapter 147 of the General Statutes.
+The books, records, and operations of each occupational licensing board shall be subject to the oversight of audit by the State Auditor pursuant to Article 5A of Chapter 147 of the General Statutes.
 In accordance with G.S.
 147-64.7(b), the State Auditor may contract with independent professionals to meet the requirements of this section.
-The State Auditor may perform an audit pursuant to this section upon the recommendation of the Joint Legislative Administrative Procedure Oversight Committee. - (\$50,000) shall conduct an annual financial audit of its operations and provide a copy to the State Auditor." - SECTION 1.8.
-Section 1.4 of this part becomes effective July 1, 2019, and applies to the fiscal year beginning on that date.
-Sections 1.1, 1.2, 1.3, 1.5, 1.6, and 1.7 of this part are effective when this act becomes law.
-The remainder of this part becomes effective January 1, 2019.
+The State Auditor may perform an audit pursuant to this section upon the recommendation of the Joint Legislative Administrative Procedure Oversight Committee. - (\$50,000) shall conduct an annual financial audit of its operations and provide a copy to the State Auditor."

+SECTION 1.8.
+Sections 1.4, 1.6, and 1.7 of this part become effective July 1, 2019, and apply to the fiscal year beginning on that date.
+The remainder of this part is effective when it becomes law.